It's a VERY rainy day today.

 He had three different names because no one would agree.

-Even at the vet they had two different cats listed...no, I
+Even at the vet they had two different cats listed...no, I said, it's the same cat.

 In his glory days he weight almost 20 pounds.